Questions? We have answers.

 Can I request a copy of a check?

 From time to time, you may need a copy of a cancelled check.
-Getting a copy of a cancelld check is as easy as going on to Rosedale Federal’s online banking where you can view and print the check.
-If you just want to view the check, you can use our mobile banking service.
+Getting a copy of a cancelld check is as easy as going on to Rosedale Federal’s digital banking where you can view and print the check.
+If you just want to view the check, you can use our digital banking service.
 Or, if you prefer, simply call 410.668.4400 or visit one of our branches and we’ll be happy to assist you.
 A fee may apply.

 How is interest calculated on my Rosedale Federal deposit account?